Maryland gets Danny Manning his first win with a 70-68 upset of No. 20 Florida

 Maryland had one of its best shooting performances of the season, but turnovers hurt.
 The Terps had 11 giveaways in the first half but cleaned up their game with just four after halftime.

-Maryland managed to build a lead as large as seven points in the second half.
+Maryland built a seven-point lead in the second half.
 Four players — Russell, Ayala, Scott (12 points) and Hakim Hart (11) — finished in double figures.

 “It was a big, big key for us to get off to a really good start,” White said when asked whether he expected Maryland to play with emotion because of the program’s recent turmoil.
 “Unfortunately, we didn’t.”